blocky/attestation-service-examples/on_chain/README.md

-# Hello World - Bringing A Blocky AS Function Call Attestation On Chain
+# Bringing A Blocky AS Function Call Attestation On Chain

 This example shows you how to bring a Blocky AS function call attestation on chain.
 It builds on the